Essenes: Mandaeism

-Relation to Christianity
+Christianity

 Rituals of the Essenes and Christianity have much in common; the Dead Sea Scrolls describe a meal of bread and wine that will be instituted by the messiah, both the Essenes and Christians were eschatological communities, where judgement on the world would come at any time.
 The New Testament also possibly quotes writings used by the Qumran community.
 Luke 1:31-35 states " And now you will conceive in your womb and bear a son and you will name him Jesus.
-He will be great and will be called the son of the Most High...the son of God" which seems to echo 4Q 246, stating: "He will be called great and he will be called Son of God, and they will call him Son of the Most High...He will judge the earth in righteousness...and every nation will bow down to him".
+He will be great and will be called the son of the Most High ... the son of God" which seems to echo 4Q246, stating: "He will be called great and he will be called Son of God, and they will call him Son of the Most High ...
+He will judge the earth in righteousness ... and every nation will bow down to him".

 Other similarities include high devotion to the faith even to the point of martyrdom, communal prayer, self denial and a belief in a captivity in a sinful world.

-John the Baptist has also been argued to have been an Essene, as there are numerous parallels between John's mission and the Essenes, which is why he perhaps was trained by the Essene community.
+John the Baptist has also been argued to have been an Essene, as there are numerous parallels between John's mission and the Essenes, which suggests he perhaps was trained by the Essene community.

 In the early church a book called the Odes of Solomon was written.
-The writer was likely a very early convert from the Essene community into Christianity.
+The writer was very likely a convert from the Essene community into Christianity.
 The book reflects a mixture of mystical ideas of the Essene community with Christian concepts.

-Both the Essenes and the Christians used concepts of "light" and "darkness" for good and evil.

 Both the Essenes and Christians practiced voluntary celibacy and prohibited divorce.
+Both also used concepts of "light" and "darkness" for good and evil.

-A few have argued that the Essenes had an idea of a pierced Messiah based on 4Q285, however the interpretation of the text is ambiguous, some scholars interpreted it as the Messiah being killed himself, while modern scholars mostly interpret it as the Messiah executing the enemies of Israel in an eschatological war.
+A few have claimed that the Essenes had an idea of a pierced Messiah based on 4Q285; however, the interpretation of the text is ambiguous.
+Some scholars interpreted it as the Messiah being killed himself, while modern scholars mostly interpret it as the Messiah executing the enemies of Israel in an eschatological war.

-Both the Essenes and Christians practiced a ritual of immersion by water, however the Essenes had it as a regular practice instead of a one time event.
+Both the Essenes and Christians practiced a ritual of immersion by water, however the Essenes had it as a regular practice instead of a one-time event.